coder/coder/docs/user-guides/workspace-access/vscode.md

 ## VSCode Desktop

-VSCode desktop is a default Coder App for agents.
+VSCode desktop is a default app for workspaces.

 Click `VS Code Desktop` in the dashboard to one-click enter a workspace.
 This automatically installs the [Coder Remote](https://github.com/coder/vscode-coder)